 Why measure quality of hire in the first place?

 Measuring quality of hire is crucial to business success as it highlights to everyone that recruiting is not a one-time task (finding a good candidate), but is a core competency that constantly brings the best people in and measures their contributions.

-If you understand the qualities of your top employees you adjust recruitment strategies accordingly you can ensure that you hire more of them!
+If you understand the qualities of your top employees, you can adjust your recruitment strategies accordingly to ensure that you hire more of them.

 In short, it isn’t just about grading recent hires, it’s about futureproofing your organization by developing a framework to consistently hire awesome talent.

 Beamery’s Talent Lifecycle Management solution uses AI to help talent professionals source and recruit high-quality candidates, and then helps identify which sources typically bring the best quality employees into your organization.
 But hiring top talent is only half the battle — in today’s market, it’s crucial that you retain your best employees.
 See how Beamery can help you keep your top talent and prevent losing them to competing companies.